 The re-taking of the castles of Nógrád and Gömör County

-Thie fights have ended at the Trans-Danubian Region of the Hungarian Kingdom but the military actions were still going on in the Upper Lands of North Hungary.
-To learn more about these fights, please check out the previous post:
+The fighting ended in the Trans-Danubian region of the Kingdom of Hungary, but military action continued in the Upper Country of Northern Hungary.
+To learn more about these battles, please see the previous article:

-Pasha Kirli Haszán of Temesvár (Timisoara) has launched an attack against the castles of Kálló and Szatmár (Satu Mare).
-He had to turn back, though, because Prince Báthori Zsigmond of Transylvania (namely the vassal of the Sultan) refused to join him.
-Note, this refusal is a sign of the growing independence of the Transylvanian Principality.
+Pasha Kirli Haszán of Temesvár (Timisoara) launched an attack on the castles of Kálló and Szatmár (Satu Mare).
+However, he had to turn back because Prince Báthori Zsigmond of Transylvania (the Sultan’s vassal) refused to join him.
+Note that this refusal is a sign of the growing independence of the Transylvanian Principality.

-Pasha Hasszán had to hurry, as the Hungarian Hussars of the Trans-Tisza River Region were in his footsteps, led by Country Judge Báthori István of Ecsed.
-Báthori István was from a different branch of the Báthori family, he served the Habsburg king, nevertheless he was related to the Transylvanian prince as well.
-Soon, he was joined by the troops of the Chief Captain of Kassa (Kosice) Christoph Teuffenbach and the rest of the troops from the Upper Lands, growing as strong as 12-16,000 men.
-The combined army took the small palisade fort of Szabatka (at Rimaszombat / Rimavska Sobota) after a few days of bombardment on 18 November.
-They slaughtered all the defenders upon taking the castle.
+Pasha Hasszán had to hurry because the Hungarian hussars of the Trans-Tisza region were following in his footsteps, led by Báthori István of Ecsed.
+Báthori István was from a different branch of the Báthori family, serving the Habsburg king, but he was also related to the Transylvanian prince.
+Soon he was joined by the troops of the captain of Kassa (Kosice, Kaschau) Christoph Teuffenbach and the rest of the troops from the Upper Country, which grew to 12-16,000 men.
+The combined army took the small palisade fort of Szabatka (near Rimaszombat / Rimavska Sobota) on 18 November after several days of bombardment.
+They slaughtered all the defenders after taking the castle.
 You can read about it here:

-After this, they set out against the strong Fülek Castle which was the center of an Ottoman administrative unit, a Sandjak.
-(The size of a Sandjak was usually covering the area of the previous Hungarian county.)
-In Fülek, there were 1,000 defenders who were fighting valiantly between 19-27 November.
-The Pasha of Temesvár and the Pasha of Buda sent reinforcing armies but they failed to surprise the besiegers.
-On the contrary, the Hungarians succeeded in surprising them in the dawn of 27 November when they ambushed the reinforcing Turk army.
-They were led by Báthory and the army consisted of the troops from the Borderland`s Hussars.
-The Turks suffered a major defeat half-way between Fülek (Filakovo) and Romhány (in the Cserhát mountains).
+They then moved against the strong castle of Fülek (Filakovo), which was the center of an Ottoman administrative unit called a sanjak.
+(The size of a sanjak usually covered the area of the former Hungarian county).
+1,000 defenders in Fülek fought bravely between 19 and 27 November.
+The Pasha of Temesvár and the Pasha of Buda sent reinforcements, but they failed to surprise the besiegers.
+On the contrary, the Hungarians managed to surprise them at dawn on 27 November when they ambushed the reinforcing Turkish army.
+They were led by Báthory and the army consisted of troops from the Borderland Hussars.
+The Turks were defeated halfway between Fülek (Filakovo) and Romhány (in the Cserhát mountains).

-In the meantime, Teuffenbach went on with the siege of Fülek.
-Soon, the troops of Pálffy Miklós (5-8,000 men) have returned from the Trans-Danubian Region and the castle surrendered on 27 November.
-The Turks were not harmed and they were escorted (700 Turks guards and their family members) to Szécsény Castle.
-Hearing the fall of Fülek, the smaller forts were surrendered to the Christians, the Turks left them.
-Szécsény Castle also surrendered, the soldiers of Teuffenbach arrived there on 3 December.
-Then the Chief Captain of Kassa returned to his headquarters and Báthori to the Trans-Tisza Region.
+Meanwhile, Teuffenbach continued the siege of Fülek.
+Soon the troops of Pálffy Miklós (5-8,000 men) returned from the Trans-Danubian region and the castle surrendered on 27 November.
+The Turks were not harmed and they were escorted (700 Turkish guards and their families) to Szécsény Castle.
+When they heard about the fall of Fülek, the smaller fortresses were surrendered to the Christians, and the Turks left them.
+The castle of Szécsény also surrendered and the soldiers of Teuffenbach arrived there on 3 December.
+The captain-in-chief of Kassa then returned to his headquarters and Báthori to the Trans-Tisza region.

-On the way home, Pálffy took the (emptied) Drégely Castle.
-During the three-week-long campaign, the had taken 12 castles altogether: Szabatka, Fülek, Drégely, Divény, Ajnácskő, Kékkő, Szécsény, Hollókő, Somoskő, Palánk, Buják, and Hídvég.
+During the three-week campaign, they captured a total of 12 castles: Szabatka, Fülek, Drégely, Divény, Ajnácskő, Kékkő, Szécsény, Hollókő, Somoskő, Palánk, Buják and Hídvég.
 You can find almost all of them on my page with pictures and their history.
-You can read more about Pálffy Tamás, the elder brother of Pálffy Miklós here:
+You can read more about Pálffy Tamás, the older brother of Pálffy Miklós, here:

-All in all, by the end of 1593 the Turks have been able to obtain some important castles of the Southern Trans-Danubian Region (Veszprém, Palota) while the Christians succeeded in taking back some forts on the north which were strategically less important.
-At the same time, the more disciplined though smaller Christian armies were able to defeat the Turks in three open battles on the field: at Sziszek, Fehérvár, and Romhány.
-Defeating the so-far “invincible” Ottomans in open battles has contributed to the improvement of the Christian army’s morale.
+All in all, by the end of 1593 the Turks had captured some important castles in the southern Trans-Danubian region (Veszprém, Palota), while the Christians managed to recapture some strategically less important fortresses in the north.
+At the same time, the more disciplined but smaller Christian armies were able to defeat the Turks in three open-field battles: at Sziszek, Fehérvár, and Romhány.
+The defeat of the hitherto ‘invincible’ Ottomans in open battle helped to improve the morale of the Christian army.

-The following year was going to be harder as the stakes were higher.
+The following year would be harder as the stakes were higher.

 (Source: Szibler Gábor)